JoaquimCaceresBergillos/Prestashop_sessions_cleaner/README.md

-# Prestashop_sessions_cleaner
+# Prestashop_Sessions_Cleaner
-Clean folder /var/sessions in Prestashop CMS
+Under some circumstances it's necessary to clean the /var/sessions folder in Prestashop CMS manually or using a cronjob...
+That's why I have created this script, just set the maxium age for the files and that's all, Enjoy!